faisal244/Portfolio/README.md

 * Added a SEO optimised page title

-* Added a meta description
+* Added a meta description to improve SEO for the site

-* Added an area for a logo which i can easily change in future should i wish
+* Added an area for a logo SVG image which i can easily change in future should i wish

 * Created 3 main navigation links in the top nav, and also added a side navigation that the user sees when the page first loads - which has SVG icons that link to my Github and LinkedIn profiles, as well as an icon that lets anybody reach me via email